bakkot/call-chatgpt/README.md

 - Put your domain name in a file named `DOMAIN.txt` in this directory.

 You need a Twilio account with a phone number.
-They have a pretty generous free trial which is sufficient for demo purposes.
+They have a pretty generous free trial which is sufficient for demo purposes (at 2¢/minute, the $15 trial credit goes a long way).

 - In the Twilio console, configure the phone number so that under "Voice Configuration" -> "A call comes in" you have "webhook" with URL is "https://your-domain-here.net/voice", where `your-domain-here` is the domain mentioned in the previous part.